 Are There Any Drug Interactions?

-Colloidal Oatmeal is safe for everyone, including pregnant women, for SOAKING.
+Colloidal Oatmeal may be safe for everyone, including pregnant women, for SOAKING.
+Some people have reported to use gluten free oatmeal, since there are people who may be allergic to the gluten.
 Do not ingest.
 Ask your doctor for further information.